201st Fighter Squadron: Combat operations

 When the 201st deployed, no provision for replacement pilots had been made and the pilot losses incurred in the Philippines hampered its effectiveness.
 Mexican replacement pilots were rushed through familiarization training in the United States, and two more pilots died in flight accidents in Florida.
 When the 58th Fighter Group left the Philippines for Okinawa on July 10, the Mexicans stayed behind.
 They flew their last combat mission as a full squadron on August 26, escorting a convoy north of the Philippines.

 Not only did the pilots get into combat, but also the ground personnel encountered Japanese troops, having some fire-fights and capturing a number of enemy troops as well.
 The 201st Mexican Squadron was given credit for putting out of action about 30,000 Japanese troops and the destruction of enemy held-buildings, vehicles, tanks, anti-aircraft guns, machine guns emplacements and ammunition depots.

 The work of the 201st was recognized by General Douglas MacArthur, Supreme Commander of Allied Forces in the Southwest Pacific Area.

 The 201st returned to Mexico City on 18 November 1945.
 In a military parade in the Zócalo the Fighter Squadron delivered the Mexican flag to President Manuel Ávila Camacho.
 The FAEM was disbanded after returning from the Philippines.
+The unit was awarded the Mexican Far East Service Medal (Servicio en el Lejano Oriente) and is the only unit of the Mexican military to fight in combat outside the country's borders.

+The squadron's battle flag is among other historical items in the Museo Nacional de Historia in Mexico City.

-The Escuadrón Aéreo de Pelea 201 is still an active duty squadron, flying the Pilatus PC-7 from Cozumel, Quintana Roo, and saw extensive counter-insurgency service during the 1994 uprising in Chiapas.
+The Escuadrón Aéreo de Pelea 201 is still an active duty squadron, formerly flying the Pilatus PC-7 and currently the T-6C Texan II from Cozumel, Quintana Roo, and saw extensive counter-insurgency service during the 1994 uprising in Chiapas.